tsheth/Cloud-One-Container-Image-Security-Demo/README.md

 * Creates an EKS cluster
 * Automatically installs a self-signed certificate and enables [pre-registry scanning](https://github.com/deep-security/smartcheck-helm/wiki/Configure-pre-registry-scanning)

-**Note:** The Smartcheck Jumphost is used to set up the environment as well interact with the Kubernetes cluster.
+**Note:** The Smartcheck Jumphost is used to set up the environment as well interact with the Kubernetes cluster

 ## Instructions
 1. Clone this repo: